A spectral condition for a graph having a strong parity factor: Abstract

 \section{Abstract}

-A graph $G$ contains a strong parity factor $F$ if for every subset $X\subseteq V(G)$ with $|X|$ even, $G$ has a spanning subgraph $F$ satisfying $\delta(F)\geq1$, $d_F(u)\equiv1$ (mod 2) for any $u\in X$, and $d_F(v)\equiv0$ (mod 2) for any $v\in V(G)\setminus X$.
-In this paper, we give a spectral radius condition to guarantee that a connected graph contains a strong parity factor. \\ \begin{flushleft} {\em Keywords:} graph; spectral radius; minimum degree; strong parity factor.
+A graph $G$ has the strong parity property if for every subset $X\subseteq V(G)$ with $|X|$ even, $G$ has a spanning subgraph $F$ satisfying $\delta(F)\geq1$, $d_F(u)\equiv1$ (mod 2) for any $u\in X$, and $d_F(v)\equiv0$ (mod 2) for any $v\in V(G)\setminus X$.
+In this paper, we give a spectral radius condition to guarantee that a connected graph has the strong parity property. \\ \begin{flushleft} {\em Keywords:} graph; spectral radius; minimum degree; strong parity factor.

 (2020) Mathematics Subject Classification: 05C50, 05C70 \end{flushleft}